quirky14-dev/HiveSync/phases/Phase_E_Desktop_Client.md

 > No alternate color palettes, spacing systems, or component variations may be used unless explicitly documented as an override in the design system.
 > This requirement applies to desktop, mobile, tablet, web, admin panel, and IDE plugin surfaces.

+## Optional Tool Installation

+The Desktop Client MUST provide a way for users to install additional HiveSync tools after initial setup, including:
+- HiveSync CLI
+- Supported editor plugins

+This functionality MUST:
+- Be accessible outside of first-run onboarding
+- Not require reinstalling the Desktop Client
+- Link to platform-appropriate installers or official installation instructions

+The Desktop Client MUST NOT require CLI or plugin installation for core functionality.

 ---

 ## E.1.
 Inputs for This Phase